ianthehenry/basilicoffee/README.md

     $ bin/deps

-Start the CoffeeScript watcher/recompiler:
+Start the development server and live recompilers:

     $ bin/watch

-And in a different tab (as these both spawn long-running processes), start the stylus recompiler and static file server:

-    $ bin/brunch

 **Important**: if you change dependencies, you should edit `bin/deps` and `bin/watch` with the appropriate module names.
 I don't know how to make that automatic yet.